KL13NT/courseware-as-code-action/README.md

 ## Become a Sponsor

 I invest a lot of my personal time and energy to maintain this project ([and others!](https://github.com/KL13NT/)).
-If you'd like to support me please
+If you'd like to sponsor me I have a [GitHub Sponsors] profile up!

 ## Roadmap